-Use the Configure > Protocols > HTTPS page to specify:
+Configure > Protocols > HTTPS

-- Inbound and outbound HTTPS ports - Skype tunneling (explicit proxy only)

-• Tunneling when an SSL connection request gives an unknown protocol error
+HTTPS Proxy Server Port

+Specifies the port that Content Gateway uses when acting as a Web proxy server for HTTPS traffic.
+The default value is 8080.

+See also, Configure > Protocols > HTTP >

+General: HTTPS Ports.

+Tunnel Skype

-Option Description General HTTPS Proxy Server Port Specifies the port that Content Gateway uses when acting as a Web proxy server for HTTPS traffic.
-This is also known as the SSL Inbound Port.
-SSL Outbound Port Specifies the port HTTPS traffic goes to for re- encryption before being sent to its destination.
-The default is 8090.
-Tunnel Skype Enables/disables the tunneling of Skype traffic when HTTPS (SSL Manager) is enabled and Content Gateway is an explicit proxy.
-To complete the configuration , you must ensure that all users who are allowed to use Skype have a Filtering policy that allows internet telephony .
-This is required regardless of whether Skype is used with SSL enabled or not.
+Enables/disables the tunneling of Skype traffic when HTTPS is enabled and Content Gateway is an explicit proxy.

+To complete the configuration, you must ensure that all users who are allowed to use Skype have a Web Security Filtering policy that permits internet telephony.
+This is required regardless of whether Skype is used with HTTPS enabled or not.

 Also, if Skype is not prevented, after the handshake it will route traffic over a non-HTTP port.
-To force Skype traffic to go through Content Gateway, a GPO should be used, as described in the Skype IT Administrators Guide .
-Note: This option is not necessary if SSL is not enabled.
+To force Skype traffic to go through Content Gateway, a GPO should be used, as described in the Skype IT Administrators Guide.

+Note: This option is not necessary if HTTPS is not enabled.

 Note: This option is not valid when Content Gateway is a transparent proxy.

-Tunnel Unknown Protocols Enables/disables tunneling of HTTPS requests when the SSL handshake results in an unknown protocol error.
+Tunnel Unknown Protocols

+Enables and disables tunneling of HTTPS requests when the SSL handshake results in an unknown protocol error.

 Tunneled connections are not decrypted or inspected.

-When Content Gateway is an explicit proxy, a URL lookup is performed and policy is applied before the SSL connection request is made.
+When Content Gateway is an explicit proxy, a URL lookup is performed and policy is applied before the SSL connection request is made with the server.
 Therefore, tunneled transactions appear in the Web Security transaction log.

-When Content Gateway is a transparent proxy, the URL lookup is not possible and tunneled transactions are not logged.
-This is because an initial connection is required to get the Common Name from the SSL certificate.
+When Content Gateway is a transparent proxy, if there is an SNI a URL lookup is done on the hostname in the SNI.
+Otherwise no URL lookup is not possible and tunneled transactions are not logged.
+This is because an initial connection with the server is required to get the Common Name from the SSL certificate.
 It is used for the URL lookup.
 If the connection handshake fails and this option is enabled, the connection is tunneled without the proxy being aware of it.